planetabhi/figma-variables/README.md

 03 | **Language** | `Published` | `Optional` | Text strings for adapting to different languages.
 04 | **Private Primitives** | `Hidden` | `N/A` | Raw values intended for internal use.

-#### Rationale
+#### The Reasoning Behind This Approach
-To tackle the complexities of scaling design system UI libraries, we developed this collection structure through enterprise project iterations.
-It balances flexibility and governance, addressing key challenges:
+Through many iterations with enterprise projects, we've developed this collection structure to balance flexibility with governance.
+It addresses several key challenges we all face when scaling design systems:
-- **Abstraction Clarity**: Separating raw values from semantic tokens aligns design with development.
-This prevents mixing hex codes with contextual tokens, avoiding style inconsistencies.
+- **Clarity in Abstraction**: Separating raw values from semantic tokens aligns design with development.
+This prevents mixing hex codes with contextual tokens, helping everyone avoid style inconsistencies.
-- **Scaling Consistency**: Private Primitives enforce mathematical scales, ensuring uniform spacing.
-Designers use scaled values, not manual padding, for consistent UI ratios.
+- **Consistency at Scale**: Private primitives help enforce mathematical scales, ensuring uniform spacing throughout interfaces.
+Designers can use these scaled values rather than manual padding, creating consistent UI element ratios.
-- **Localization Efficiency**: A dedicated Language collection decouples text from components, enabling global language switches.
+- **Efficient Localization**: A dedicated language collection separates text from components, making it simple to switch between languages with minimal effort.
-- **Code as Source**: "Design Tokens" and "Global Primitives" generate raw, tech-agnostic SSOT.
-Figma structures directly mirror codebase themes, streamlining design-to-dev handoff.
+- **Code as the Source of Truth**: "Design Tokens" and "Global Primitives" generate raw, tech-agnostic values.
+Figma structures mirror codebase themes directly, making design-to-development handoff much smoother.

-The approach provides structure to prevent chaos while maintaining the flexibility needed for complex product ecosystems.
+This approach gives us structure to prevent chaos while preserving the flexibility needed for complex product ecosystems.

 ---

-Let's take a closer look at each collection and see how the groups inside them provide precision and flexibility.
+Let's take a closer look at each collection and explore how the groups within them provide both precision and flexibility.

 #### Collection 01: Design Tokens
 Design Tokens provide a meaningful context for how a design primitive should be used.
-For example, you may have a design token called `--background-warning` to convey a sense of urgency or potential danger.
+For example, a design token called `--background-warning` instantly conveys a sense of urgency or potential caution.

-Define colors, spacing, shadows, and sizing for components.
-Groups enforce consistent styling.
+These tokens define colors, spacing, shadows, and sizing for components, with groups that enforce consistent styling across your interface.

 - Collection visibility (Figma): `Published`
 - Theme definition (Code): `In sync`